top of page

 • Witnesses are properly present

-• Identification is available
+• Valid identification is available

 Why Mobile Notaries Are Common for Healthcare Documents

-Healthcare-related documents often involve:
+Healthcare-related signings often involve:

 • Seniors or patients with limited mobility